Suntan Special: Legacy

 Postwar improvements to freeways and automobiles shortened trip times to Santa Cruz and hastened the end of Suntan Special service, but California State Route 17 (SR-17), the highway on the direct over-the-mountain route from San Jose to Santa Cruz, became congested, prompting the California Department of Transportation to propose widening and straightening the freeway in 1971, expanding it to six lanes of traffic, with enough room to expand it to eight plus two shoulders and a median.
 As an alternative, Lockheed proposed restoring the rail line from Los Gatos, which was estimated to cost $50 million, 1/6 the cost of widening the freeway.
 Santa Cruz County residents successfully lobbied Caltrans to de-list SR-17 from the state freeway system in 1974, removing the threat to widen that road.
 At the time, Amtrak and Southern Pacific were asked by U.S. Representative Burt Talcott if they would be willing to revive the Suntan Special using the overland route via Watsonville Junction; Amtrak vice president for governmental affairs Gerald D. Morgan replied "the proposed service could not in fact run at a profit".
 Scenic Railways, Inc. evaluated the feasibility of bringing the route back as a seasonal weekend excursion, but County Supervisor Dan Forbus said it was unlikely to alleviate much of the traffic over SR-17.

 SR-17 again was characterized as "crowded [and] dangerous" in 1984, when a newspaper article described efforts to revive the over-the-mountain railroad to alleviate traffic.
 However, these were opposed by the county Board of Supervisors; Supervisor Gary Patton stated "We are not in favor of construction of a route over the hill, either on the old Los Gatos alignment, or on a new alignment, because it would open Santa Cruz for major commuter traffic".
 Three studies for passenger rail service to Santa Cruz were conducted in 1994, including a potential revival of the Suntan Special using the overland route.

 On Saturday, May 18, 1996, a Suntan Special revival was operated by Caltrain using the overland route via Watsonville Junction (Pajaro) from San Jose.
 That day, Caltrain offered a single-day roundtrip excursion.
 As an alternative, an overnight deluxe package was offered for $149 per person, including an unlimited ride pass at the Beach Boardwalk, hotel stay at the Dream Inn, and a round-trip ticket on the Santa Cruz, Big Trees and Pacific Railway, with the return trip being operated on Sunday by Amtrak using a diesel multiple unit train from Denmark.

-Iowa Pacific, under its operating subsidiary Santa Cruz & Monterey Bay Railway, ran the Train to Christmas Town holiday excursion service along the overland route between the Beach Boardwalk and Wilder Ranch, near the border with San Mateo County, between 2012 and 2016.